microcks/microcks.io/content/documentation/using/advanced/templates.md

 ![template-intro](/images/template-intro.png)

-You'll notice that response payload is expressed using some templating mustaches (`{{` and `}}`) that indicates here that Microcks should recognized the delimited expression and replace it with new values.
+You'll notice that response payload is expressed using some templating mustaches (`{{` and `}}`) that indicates here that Microcks should recognize the delimited expression and replace it with new values.

 When invoked twice with different params at different dates, here are the results: